mazinbashierrr/coms3270P1/README.md

   a) will create an object pointcloud.o
 # 2) ./state < test.xyz
   a) change test.xyz to test file when needed
+  b) if it does not work, run this command on pyrite
+  # gcc -o stat pointcloud.c

 # 3) see the output